ftrias/TeensyProf/README.md

 7. Run `readfile.py --serial /dev/cu.usb*` [substitute actual usb serial]

-`readfile.py` will open the serial port, print out anything it receives and process the `gmon.out` data.
+`readfile.py` will open the serial port, print out anything it receives and process the special `gmon.out` data.
 It will write out the `gmon.out` file and then run `gprof` showing the outout.

 The library also supports writing the `gmon.out` file to an SD card.
 See